 BBBS maintains a 403(b) retirement plan (the Plan) for employees meeting specific eligibility criteria.
 Employees are eligible to participate in the Plan from the first day of employment and must complete 12 months with 1,000 hours of compensated service to be eligible for employer matching contributions.
 During 2010, BBBS suspended the matching contribution portion of the Plan.
 Employer contributions are vested when the employee completes three years of service.
 Discretionary contributions are allowed under the Plan, but are not required.
-During the year ended December 31, 2019, no employer matching contributions or discretionary contributions were made to the Plan.
+This Plan was terminated in 2021.